-- set up traffic management (TM) and mark out site; - milling of existing bituminous material by road planer; - jackhammer and compressor for breaking up surfaces not accessible by planer (e.g., around gullies); - loader/excavator used to collect and move excess material; - sweeper to collect loose material and provide clean laying surface; - milled out/excavated materials all taken off site; - tack/bond coat laid; - binder material laid and compressed by paver (where required); - material compacted using a heavy roller; - new bituminous surface course material laid by paver; - material compacted using a heavy roller; - mechanical sweeper to collect loose material; - HGV for removal and replacement of material; - road markings and studs applied where necessary (in accordance with Chapter 5); - traffic loops reinstated (in accordance with Chapter 6); - remove TM and open road.
+- set up traffic management (TM) and mark out site; - milling of existing bituminous material by road planer; - jackhammer and compressor for breaking up surfaces not accessible by planer (e.g., around gullies); - loader/excavator used to collect and move excess material; - sweeper to collect loose material and provide clean laying surface; - milled out/excavated materials all taken off site; - tack/bond coat laid; - binder material laid and compressed by paver (where required); - material compacted using a heavy roller; - new bituminous surface course material laid by paver; - material compacted using a heavy roller; - mechanical sweeper to collect loose material; - HGV for removal and replacement of material; - road markings and studs applied where necessary (in accordance with Chapter 5); - remove TM and open road.

-The works are currently programmed to be completed within the 2023/2024 financial year (June 2023 - March 2024), however works may be delayed until the beginning of the 2024/2025 financial year (April/May 2024).
-Works are expected to be completed over eighteen nights (19:30 - 06:00).
+The works are currently programmed to be completed within the 2023/2024 financial year (August 2023 - March 2024), however works may be delayed until the beginning of the 2024/2025 financial year (April - July 2024).
+Works are expected to be completed over fifteen nights (19:30 - 06:00).
 Traffic management (TM) is currently anticipated to comprise of a night-time full road closure with signed diversion.
-The diversion will add approx. 23 km onto existing journeys.
-Pedestrians utilising the local footpath which runs parallel with the southbound lane of the A7 (at the scheme's northern extents) will be accommodated within TM arrangements.
+The diversion will add approx. 25.6 km onto existing journeys.
+There are no pedestrian routes, or other community assets, with connectivity to the scheme extents.